ATHLETE

 In Moldova

-Among people born in Moldova, Denis Vieru ranks 99 out of 107Before him are Cristina Bucșa (1998), Irina Rimes (1991), Anna Odobescu (1991), Alexandru Suvorov (1987), Igor Armaș (1987), and Alexandre Pliușchin (1987).
+Among people born in Moldova, Denis Vieru ranks 100 out of 107Before him are Irina Rimes (1991), Anna Odobescu (1991), Alexandru Suvorov (1987), Igor Armaș (1987), Alexandre Pliușchin (1987), and Natalia Vieru (1989).
 After him are Aliona Bolsova (1997), Alexandru Gațcan (1984), Anastasia Nichita (1999), Victor Ciobanu (1992), Sergiu Dadu (1981), and Sergiu Toma (1987).

 Among ATHLETES In Moldova

-Among athletes born in Moldova, Denis Vieru ranks 6Before him are Douglas (null), Lia Manoliu (1932), Tudor Casapu (1963), Natalia Valeeva (1969), and Carlos Silva (null).
-After him are Victor Ciobanu (1992), Sergiu Toma (1987), Alexandra Camenșcic (1988), Cristina Iovu (1992), Sofia Polcanova (1994), and Alexandra Mîrca (1993).
+Among athletes born in Moldova, Denis Vieru ranks 5Before him are Lia Manoliu (1932), Tudor Casapu (1963), Natalia Valeeva (1969), and Carlos Silva (null).
+After him are Victor Ciobanu (1992), Sergiu Toma (1987), Alexandra Camenșcic (1988), Cristina Iovu (1992), Sofia Polcanova (1994), Alexandra Mîrca (1993), and Victor Scvortov (1988).